-18 Questions You Need To Ask Your SO Before Getting Hitched
+18 Questions You Need To Ask Each Other Before Getting Married

 As you and your hubby-to-be spend time preparing for the big day, it’s important to take a step back from obsessing over napkins, ensuring the DJ doesn’t play Taylor Swift and rejigging the tables so bitter Aunt Betty is sitting as far away from you as possible, to sit down and discuss the bigger picture.